KeerthiKuthati/TestDemo/README.md

 * If something is broken, File a [bug](https://github.com/KeerthiKuthati/TestDemo/labels/bug)
 * If you want to try testing,  Look through [requests for test](https://github.com/KeerthiKuthati/TestDemo/labels/Testing%20required) and start testing
 * Look through [open issues](https://github.com/KeerthiKuthati/TestDemo/issues) and see if there's a topic  you happen to have experience with.
 And then, preferably, share that experience with others.
-* Find issues that [need wiki](https://github.com/KeerthiKuthati/TestDemo/labels/NeedWiki)entries and add the relevant info to the [wiki](https://github.com/KeerthiKuthati/TestDemo/wiki)
+* Find issues that [need wiki](https://github.com/KeerthiKuthati/TestDemo/labels/NeedWiki) entries and add the relevant info to the [wiki](https://github.com/KeerthiKuthati/TestDemo/wiki)